ni/nimble/specs/nimble-blazor/README.md

 For more info see [Github docs](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net).

+### Documentation

+We should provide documentation on the various ways clients can provide access to the nimble web components in their Blazor application.

 ## Alternative Implementations / Designs

 Regarding the publishing of the nuget, there are a few other approaches that I think can be easily dismissed: